 Today’s world may feel like a tinderbox, only one strike away from flaring up again.
 Where war zones once appeared isolated, the threat now exists nearly everywhere.
 It may come through attacks on airports, such as the bombing in Istanbul or even the attacks Belgium.
 It might take the kind of mass shooting sprees, like the Bataclan tragedy in Paris or a single person, intent on causing a maximum number of deaths like on Bastille Day at Nice, which saw 80 people dead.

 Traveling in 2016 appears more fraught with dangers than ever, even the most seasoned traveller is not immune to an attack or even a freak accident such as a bus crash or crane collapse.
 One colleague’s worried fiancé pushed her to think about trimming a long-planned three-week world trip a month.
 “Why?” she asked.
-His response was heartbreakingly easy: “We will be targeted as Americans, will not we?”
+His response was heartbreakingly easy: “We will be targeted as Americans, won’t we?”
 The feeling of unease and unknowable risks is not restricted to travel abroad either.

 Pause for a minute, however.
 In 2015, the U.S. State Department logged over 28,000 deaths because of terror attacks globally.
 It is tragic, however, the figures can be a little misleading: nearly three-quarters of these deaths happened in five troubled nations (Iraq, Afghanistan, Pakistan, Nigeria, and Syria).
 What is more, political extremism, not Islamic fundamentalism, compels most lone wolf strikes in the West, between 2008 and 2014, 67 percent of deaths caused by such attacks were a result of the likes of Norway’s neo-fascist Anders Behring Breivik.
 To put it differently, the danger of attackers acting alone doesn’t correlate with the present geo-political climate; it is also not lesser or greater than decades before.
 It just is.